deepsig/libsigmf/README.md

 ## Limitations of libsigmf v1.0

-- Subtables are not working correctly, thus the `core:extensions` and `core:geolocation` are not supported yet.
 - Only the `antenna` and `capture_details` extension schemas are included for now.
-- Collections are not supported yet.
+- SigMF collections do not have any formal support yet.
 - Formal test code is still a WIP, examples provide some code coverage.

 ## Building